 Innovative research is leading to breakthroughs in medicines, therapies, devices, and technologies which will define the future of healthcare.
 There will be new treatments capable of curing a myriad of illnesses, thus helping people to live longer, with less pain.
-If we invest wisely many will enjoy a better quality of life.
+Through careful investing, countless lives can be profoundly improved.

 Key Opinion Leaders and leading Industry-focused Investors who leverage their talent, influence and capital to identify and grow businesses will share their depth of knowledge, insights and outlook.

 A leader in innovation, Thomas Jefferson University is dedicated to embracing the ever-evolving nature of healthcare and researching new cutting-edge methods for the treatment of diseases.
-In 2016, Jefferson became the first health sciences university in the nation to provide groundbreaking resources and support for the study of medical marijuana.
-Jefferson’s Dr. Pollack who leads Jefferson’s Center for Medical Cannabis Education & Research (CMCER) will discuss his views on new approaches to illness management and pain relief with two business leaders who have invested heavily in the research and development of a wonder plant proven to advance the health of humankind.
+In 2016, Jefferson became the first health sciences university in the United States to provide a comprehensive academic resource for the medicinal application and business of cannabis and hemp.
+Jefferson’s Dr. Charles Pollack, who leads Jefferson’s Center for Medical Cannabis Education & Research (CMCER), will discuss his views on new approaches to illness management and pain relief with business leaders who have invested heavily in the research and development of a wonder plant proven to advance the health of humankind.

 “Have we the nerve and the will?
 Can we carry through in an age where we will witness not only new breakthroughs in weapons of destruction, but also a race for mastery of the sky and the rain, the ocean and the tides, the far side of space, and the inside of men’s minds?
 That is the question of the New Frontier.” – President John F. Kennedy

-The Kennedy family has been involved with Health Care innovation since the 1940’s.
-The family endowed the Chair of Neuroscience at Harvard Medical School, founded the National Center for Children and Families at the National Institute of Health (NIH), and created the Special Olympics, among other things.
-Ted Kennedy was responsible for overseeing funding for US healthcare research for 40 years, and the family has an unparalleled network of contacts in academic medical centers nationwide.
-In addition, the family founded two of the largest and most influential nonprofits in neuroscience and health care policy innovation – The Kennedy Forum and One Mind for Research – and founded two successful health care businesses – MEDCO, the nation’s first Plan Benefit Manager, and The Marwood Group, a premier health care regulatory and reimbursement risk consulting firm.
+The Kennedy Family has been involved with healthcare innovation since the 1940s.
+They endowed the Chair of Neuroscience at Harvard Medical School, founded the National Center for Children and Families at the National Institutes of Health (NIH), and created the Special Olympics, among other things.
+Ted Kennedy was responsible for overseeing funding for U.S. healthcare research for 40 years, and the family has an unparalleled network of contacts in academic medical centers nationwide.
+In addition, the family founded two of the largest and most influential nonprofits in neuroscience and healthcare policy innovation (The Kennedy Forum and One Mind for Research) and two very successful healthcare businesses: MEDCO, the nation’s first Plan Benefit Manager, and The Marwood Group, a premier healthcare regulatory and reimbursement risk consulting firm.
 New Frontier Bio, a holding company co-founded by Stephen Kennedy Smith and Corey McCann, leverages the long-term involvement of the Kennedy family in health care and academia to identify and commercialize transformative medical innovations that have the potential to achieve early stage validation, transform millions of lives, and become highly valuable businesses.